qiskit-community/qiskit-experiments/CONTRIBUTING.md

 1. The code follows the code style of the project and successfully passes the tests.
 2. The API documentation has been updated accordingly.
-3. You have updated the relevant tutorial or write a new one.
-In case the PR needs to be merged without delay (e.g. for a high priority fix), open an issue for updating or adding the tutorial later.
+3. You have updated the relevant documentation or written new docs.
+In case the PR needs to be merged without delay (e.g. for a high priority fix), open an issue for updating or adding the documentation later.
 4. You've added tests that cover the changes you've made, if relevant.
 5. If your change has an end user facing impact (new feature, deprecation, removal, etc.), you've added or updated a reno release note for that change and tagged the PR